PaNOSC-ViNYL/instrument_database/README.md

 ### Requirements
 Simulators should have git and python (at least version 3.6) installed on their machine.
+[McStas](http://www.mcstas.org/) should also be installed on the machine if willing to use an instrument implemented for mcstas.

 A github account is **not** required.

 ### Set up